Instruments

 A Community Instrument Drive is a fun and very effective way to support Music Education Advocacy!

-Here is a handy template for a flyer/poster that you can customize with information about a collection in your city.
-InstrumentDriveFlyer
+Here is a handy template for a flyer/poster that you can customize with information about a collection in your city (and some fun artwork you might want to use).
+Always be sure to make it clear who your partners are, who will get the instruments, and all pertinent information.

 For a Facebook photo album of a previous Instrument Collection, please click here.